haskell/cabal/doc/cabal-package-description-file.rst

 Where to find the source for this package.

-There are two kinds, and you can specify one or the other or both:
+There are two kinds.
+You can specify one or the other or both at once:

 -  The ``head`` kind refers to the latest development branch of the package.
 This may be used for example to track activity of a project